• home-img-wood_v1

 On all insecticides, be sure to read and follow the directions on the label.

-Turfgrasses & Lawn Management
+Turfgrasses and Lawn Management

 Maintaining a healthy lawn is one of the best defenses against grub worms.
 The main challenge of turfgrass management is striking a balance between the nutrient requirements of the turf and maintaining an environment that is suitable for organisms that help with overall lawn health.
 Sound cultural practices include: